-A local service company was expanding their business and needed a better way to manage their work.
+A local service company was expanding and needed a better way to manage their work.
 We put together a system tracking their jobs step-by-step, from the initial job call through to invoicing and payment.
-The new system also helps keep track of employees and customers as well.
+The new system also improved tracking of employees and customers.

 C# ASP.NET MVC Web Services Microsoft Reporting (ReportViewer) JQuery